 Fortunately, there is a gentler alternative and it doesn’t require a prescription.
 It’s called retinaldehyde.
 When used topically, your skin converts retinaldehyde into retinoic acid.
 How does this differ from putting retinoic acid directly on the skin (as in Retin-A) and why is it better?
 Your skin facilitates a controlled dose as opposed to an aggravating overflow.
 Think of it as overeating at a buffet versus a perfectly portioned meal.
 In this case, less is definitely more.

 And luckily for you, Face Reality has got your back!
-Our newly developed Vitamin A Corrective Serum uses retinaldehyde as its user friendly resurfacer.
+Our Vitamin A Corrective Serum uses retinaldehyde as its user-friendly resurfacer.
 We also added anti-inflammatory agents as well as ingredients that absorb excess sebum, alleviate skin discomfort, and visibly fade redness.
 This ensures a well-balanced formula that delivers the active power of vitamin A without the irritation.

 As you can see, vitamin A can be a great ally when battling your acne, but be sure to get the right formula for your skin.
 Talk to your Acne Specialist to learn more and to see if vitamin A is right for you!

 © 2012-2018 Face Reality Acne Clinic